thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 - Address Navigation: Easily jump to and scroll through memory addresses.
 - Variable Highlights: Colors memory ranges for variables.
 - Multiple Memory Formats: Shows memory data on hover in multiple formats.
-- Edit Memory: Allows in-place memory editing, if the debug adapter supports the WriteMemoryRequest.
+- Edit Memory: Allows in-place memory editing if the debug adapter supports the WriteMemoryRequest.
 - Memory Management: Enables saving and restoring memory data for specific address ranges (Intel Hex format).
-- Customized Views: Create and customize as many memory views as you need.
+- Customised Views: Create and customise as many memory views as you need.
 - Lock Views: Keep views static, unaffected by updates from the debug session.
 - Periodic Refresh: Automatically refresh the memory data.
 - Multiple Debug Sessions: Switch between multiple debug sessions using a dropdown in the memory view.